placebeyondtheclouds/pikvm-zero2w-eth/README.md

 ## Setting up

-- flash the image, then remount and edit the file `pikvm.txt` on the boot partition
+- Flash the image, then remount and edit the file `pikvm.txt` on the boot partition
-- nano pikvm.txt
+- `nano pikvm.txt`
   - ```
       ETH_ADDR=192.168.1.150/24
       ETH_DNS=192.168.1.1